 As evident in the table, the study used engineering algorithms to evaluate most measures.
 This is common given the large number of low savings or infrequently installed measures that are best estimated using the algorithms from the Connecticut PSD.

-However, the study relied on the billing analysis to evaluate the four measures responsible for the most savings in both programs (air sealing, insulation, duct sealing and lighting).
+However, the study relied on the billing analysis to evaluate the four measures responsible for the most savings in both programs (air sealing, insulation, duct sealing in natural gas-heated homes and lighting).
 This was possible as these four measures yielded billing analysis results at better than 20% precision at the required 90% confidence interval.

-These realization rates reflect the ratio of ex post savings determined through this study and the ex ante savings calculated by the study using program tracking data and the current PSD savings algorithm, and after applying the relevant PSD gross savings realization rate.
-This realization rate calculation answers the important question: What percentage of the savings that the Companies expected (i.e., ex ante) were realized following the outcomes of this study (ex post)?

-The answer to this question is approximately 50% for HES and 67% for HES-IE (across all measures and fuel types).
-These program-level gross realization rates are primarily driven by the lower-than-anticipated air sealing and insulation measures, which, as noted above, constitute roughly two-thirds of both program’s total savings across fuel types and therefore have significant influence over program averages.

 Table 15: Ex Post Gross Savings and Gross Savings Realization Rates